-With it set to launch later this year, Trusted Reviews has compiled everything you need to know about Xbox Series X including all the latest news, release date, specs, games, price, and more.
+Plenty of questions remain unanswered and with new information surfacing all the time, Trusted Reviews has compiled everything you need to know about Xbox Series X including all the latest news, games, specs, release date, price and more.

 - Xbox Series X is Microsoft’s next console following the Xbox One, One S and One X